Ruby vs. Python: Which Should You Choose?

 Ruby is a general-use language that's more popular in the industry than in science or academia.
 Here are a few companies and web applications you may be familiar with that utilize Ruby:

-Ruby is mainly used to build web applications and is useful for other programming projects.
+Ruby is mainly used to build web applications, but is also useful for other programming projects.
 It is widely used for building servers and data processing, web scraping, and crawling.

 Programmers who work in either language are in demand.
 If you’re thinking of learning programming for your career, both Ruby and Python can potentially offer entry into good developer jobs.
 One way to decide which language to learn is to look at job listings to see which appeals to you.

-The US Bureau of Labor Statistics (BLS) projects that the web development field will grow 17 percent from 2023 to 2033, much higher than the national average [1].
+The US Bureau of Labor Statistics (BLS) projects that the web development field will grow 7 percent from 2024 to 2034, a rate much faster than the national average [1].

-Read more: Software Engineer Career Path 2024: Overview, Jobs, and Pay
+Read more: Software Engineer Career Path: Overview, Jobs, and Pay

-Python is a simple programming language often used in data science, AI, and financial applications.
+Python is a simple programming language often used in data science, artificial intelligence (AI), and financial applications.
 It’s prevalent in academic settings and widely taught in universities.
-It was developed in 1989 and released in 1994.
-In 2011, Google announced that it used Python for many internal processes—that news caught gained attention.
+It was developed in 1989 and released in 1991.
+In 2011, Google announced that it used Python for many internal processes, news that drew attention.

 Google isn’t the only commercial user, as Dropbox, Instagram, Mozilla, and Yahoo also use Python.